moderepo/bizstack-console-plugin-samples/README.md

       http://bizconsole.domain/projects/1234/custom/my_custom_page_2/abc then `entityId` will be `abc`.

     - `pageSettings` - The object that contain the configuration for the page.
 This config contains information about what component/s to add to the page and how the components should be laid out.
-There are 2 types of page settings that BizConsole supports.
+There are 2 types of page settings that BizStack Console supports.
       - `custom` - This is a type of page which the developer is in control of the entire page.
 The developer will need to implement the page layout, handle adding the breadcrumb bar and tabs to the top section if the page needs to show breadcrumbs and tabs, and implement the entire content of the page.
-BizConsole will create and display the component specified in the `componentSettings` on the page and that is all it does.
+BizStack Console will create and display the component specified in the `componentSettings` on the page and that is all it does.
 The content of the page will be up to the implementation of the component.
 So based on the example 1 above, the component `MyPageComponent` will be the only component to be added to the page and the params `projectId` with value 1234 and `entityId` with value `xyz` will be passed to the component.
 Custom pages can have `customProps` and `dynamicProps` and more explanation on what the differences are will be provided in the next section.

-      - `generic` - This is a type of page that wants to use the same layout that most BizConsole pages use.
-Most of BizConsole pages are pages that contain 1 or more components and use the Grid layout to layout the components.
+      - `generic` - This is a type of page that wants to use the same layout that most BizStack Console pages use.
+Most of BizStack Console pages are pages that contain 1 or more components and use the Grid layout to lay out the components.
 The `Account Settings` page is a good example of this layout.
 This page contains 5 components, `Personal Info`, `Password`, `Two-Factor Authentication`, `Member Of`, and `Permissions` components and they are laid out using the Grid layout.
-All of the other pages in BizConsole are also using the Grid layout to layout the components but they are just not obvious because most of them have only 1 component.
-Therefore, if a project wants to create a custom page that has 1 or more components to display and wants to use the same layout as all BizConsole pages, they can use the `generic` pageType as shown in the example 2 config.
+All the other pages in BizStack Console are also using the Grid layout to lay out the components but they are just not obvious because most of them have only 1 component.
+Therefore, if a project wants to create a custom page that has 1 or more components to display and wants to use the same layout as all BizStack Console pages, they can use the `generic` pageType as shown in the example 2 config.
       Generic page type's settings has a few more options than `custom` page type.
         - `title` and `subtitle` - These are optional title and subtitle that the admin can add to the page.
-Similar to other BizConsole page, the title and subtitle will be added to the top of the page.
+Similar to other BizStack Console page, the title and subtitle will be added to the top of the page.
         - `topActionBarSettings` - These are optional settings that allow the admin to add other components to the top action bar which are usually used for displaying breadcrumb bars.
 However, this bar is not restricted to breadcrumb bars.
 The admin can add any component to this bar as they like e.g. buttons.
 It is recommended that the admin use this area to display small components.
         - `componentsSettings` - Similar to the `custom` page type, the admin will need to provide the component/s to be displayed in the page.
-        However, unlike the `custom` page type, `generic` page type allows the admin to add more than 1 components.
+        However, unlike the `custom` page type, `generic` page type allows the admin to add more than 1 component.
 And for each component, the admin can configure the component's layout such as how many columns in the grid the component uses for different screen sizes.

       In summary, whether to use `custom` or `generic` page type depends on the use cases.
 It is recommended to use `generic` page type if possible because the page layout is set.
 The page's title/subtitle, top action bar, the component's layout are defined.
 The admin only need to provide the information/components to be displayed in those areas.
-This will make sure the custom pages and BizConsole built-in pages look the same.
-Also, if BizConsole changes the page layout design, the developers don't need to update the plugins and the admin don't need to update the `customRoutes` config.
-All the custom pages will automatically be updated to use the new design. `custom` page type should be used when the admin wants the page to have it's own layout.
+This will make sure the custom pages and BizStack Console built-in pages look the same.
+Also, if BizStack Console changes the page layout design, the developers don't need to update the plugins and the admin don't need to update the `customRoutes` config.
+All the custom pages will automatically be updated to use the new design. `custom` page type should be used when the admin wants the page to have its own layout.

         - `componentSettings` - Both `custom` and `generic` page type require component settings which specify what component/s to add to the page.
-        `custom` page type requires the settings for only 1 component which will use as the entire page. `generic` page types allow the admin to add more than 1 components to the page.
+        `custom` page type requires the settings for only 1 component which will use as the entire page. `generic` page types allow the admin to add more than 1 component to the page.
 The settings object for both of these page types are the same.
           - `componentType` - The type name of the component to create/add to the page.
 This should be the value of the `type` attribute of the plugin config defined in `config.ts` file.
           - `customProps` - The prop values to be passed to the component.
 Components usually have props so that the component can be customized.